dirghapanara/VSDSquadron_FM_Research_Internship_by_Dirgha_Panara/README.md

    - Run 'make build' to compile the design
    - Run 'sudo make flash' to program the FPGA board
 5. Observe the behavior of the RGB LED (blinks) on the board to confirm successful programming.

+Some TIPS:
+> [!IMPORTANT]
+> Key information users need to know to achieve their goal.
+> [!
+TIP]
+> If program FPGA fails, check the connectivity between board and your computer
+> Check if the USB cable is not faulty

 > after make clean: board should look as follows:
 >